sc-forks/solidity-coverage/docs/upgrade.md

 + Stop launching it.
 The coverage plugin needs to initialize the client itself so it can hook into the EVM.
 By default it uses the ganache bundled with your Truffle, but you can use any version (see below).

-#### Were you passing testrpc-sc lots of options as flags?   :jp: :jp: :jp: :jp:
+#### Were you passing testrpc-sc lots of options as flags?   :jp: :jp: :jp: :jp: :jp:

 + If the flags were `allowUnlimitedContractSize`,  `gasLimit`, `gasPrice` or `emitFreeLogs`, you can safely ignore them.
 Ditto if your port was `8555`.